What to Pack for the UK: the Top 7 Things You Can't Travel Without

 Shoes: Comfort is key

 Shoes are always the killer when it comes to space in the suitcase, so wear your chunkiest boots on the flight and relegate the lighter items to the suitcase.
-Travel shoes invariably need to include some sensible footwear - which of course you don’t want to look too sensible.
-Spending time in London, or any English city, especially as a visitor, will involve a certain amount of walking.
+Travel shoes invariably need to include some sensible, comfortable footwear; which of course you don’t want to look too sensible.
+Spending time in any UK city, especially as a visitor, will involve a certain amount of walking.
 Try to do as much as possible above ground in London rather than taking underground everywhere - take time to look up at the skyline and admire the architecture that your route takes you past.
 Often the distances are ridiculously small when you actually have a look beyond the tube map, and it gives you a much better sense of the city and where you are.
 While walking you are also far more likely to discover the perfect coffee shop, or that interesting little bookshop that you don’t get to see while sitting on a train underground!
 We use the app Citymapper which gives you walking, bus and train options in a range of cities.
-Stay in one of our central homes like Up on Cloud Nine in the West End where you'll be in an ideal location for exploring.
+Stay in one of our central homes where you'll be in an ideal location for exploring.

 Scarves: The essential travel item

-We always recommend a few scarves, both practical and pretty, thrown into the mix when it comes to what to pack for England.
-Perfect for the plane when you seem to have a blast of arctic wind directed unnecessarily at your seat, perfect for arrival from a warm country to undoubtedly cooler London to throw around your shoulders, and great for dressing up your basic black in the evenings without taking up much space.
+We always recommend a few scarves, both practical and pretty, thrown into the mix when it comes to what to pack for the UK.
+Perfect for the plane when you seem to have a blast of arctic wind directed unnecessarily at your seat, perfect for arrival from a warm country to undoubtedly cooler cities to throw around your shoulders, and great for dressing up your basic black in the evenings without taking up much space.

 Wellies: The countryside way

-The English countryside tends to be a little more relaxed and informal than London with time spent in the Great Outdoors punctuated by frequent visits to pubs and other gastro eateries.
+The UK countryside tends to be a little more relaxed and informal than cities, with time spent in the Great Outdoors punctuated by frequent visits to pubs and other gastro eateries.
 Again, the best way to be prepared and well packed is to do it with layers.
 If you are unfortunate enough to hit a week of rain then head to the High Street in any village and find yourself a good pair of wellies – walking into a countryside restaurant or pub wearing some practical wellies and a waterproof coat is completely acceptable – even more so, it would seem, if you have a soggy dog in tow . . .but soggy dogs are definitely (and unfortunately) not on the capsule-wardrobe list.
-Our home, Thyme & Sage in the Cotswolds is the perfect choice if you're looking for a countryside escape in England.

 Backpack: The traveller's best friend